rubenbe/opensoho/docs/content/en/docs/vlan.md

 5. OpenSOHO does not configure DHCP or the firewall yet (planned).
 Use LuCI on the gateway for that.
    * See the [OpenWRT wiki guest wifi guide](https://openwrt.org/docs/guide-user/network/wifi/guestwifi/configuration_webinterface#firewall).
    * To avoid MTU problems, enable `MSS clamping` on the firewall zones on the gateway device.

+## Avoiding untagged access on ports
+By default the OpenSOHO puts the LAN vlan untagged on all ports.
+This can be modified by creating a custom `Port Tagging` configuration.
+* Name, OpenSOHO internal name
+* untagged: the VLAN which should be available untagged
+* trunk: if enabled it automatically adds all VLANs known by OpenSOHO as tagged.
+* tagged: adds the specified VLANs as tagged on the interface.

+Next go to `Ethernet` and set the `Config` of the port to the selected `Port Tagging` configuration.